 -

-If you think you are pregnant, a simple urine pregnancy test purchased at the pharmacy or grocery store is an effective, affordable and private way to check.
+If you think you are pregnant, typically, a simple urine pregnancy test purchased at the pharmacy or grocery store is an effective, affordable and private way to check.
 These tests detect the presence of a pregnancy hormone called hCG.
 If you are pregnant, hCG levels are usually high enough to test positive on a urine pregnancy test from the first day of a missed period.

 -

-Gestational age is measured from the first day of your last period (not from the day you had sex, or think you conceived).
+The duration of pregnancy is measured from the first day of your last period (not from the day you had sex, or think you conceived).
 To find out how many weeks pregnant you are, enter the first day of your last period into a pregnancy calculator.

 -